checkly/jamstack-deploy/README.md

    6. [ ] Digital Ocean CDN
 3. [ ] Monthly performance reports
 4. [ ] A vs. B view (compare providers)
+5. [ ] Test, tests and more tests 😅

 > Want to add something to the backlog?
 Create a an issue [here](https://github.com/checkly/jamstack-deploy/issues).